> Folk > Songs > Dumbarton's Drums

 ; Ballad Index

-Jean Redpath sang Dumbarton's Drums in 1976 on her Trailer album There Were Minstrels, and in 2000 on her Greentrax CD Summer of My Dreams.
+Jean Redpath sang Dumbarton's Drums in 1976 on her Trailer album There Were Minstrels, in 1989 on the Greentrax anthology Music & Song of Scotland. and in 2000 on her Greentrax CD Summer of My Dreams.
 She noted:

 This was one of the first songs I learned in the USA in 1961.
 Ken and Rochelle Goldstein had gathered me in when I found myself adrift in Philadelphia.
 Theirs was the first of many generous households over the years that welcomed me in my peregrinations and helped me earn my position of professional house-guest.
 When I expressed my intentions of heading for New York, they passed me into the hands of friends who were passing through and heading in that direction.
 I rode into Manhattan for the first time in the back of a VW perched on top of Bob Beers' psaltery.
 The Beers family had the song from Bob's great-great-grandmother, Annie McManus, and he and Evelyne and their daughter Martha sang it as no one has since.